 - The Norwegians at the start of The Thing (1982) only serve to introduce the title creature.

-- In Star Wars, Alderaan is used as a throw-away planet to showcase the Death Star's power.
+- In Star Wars: A New Hope, Alderaan is used as a throw-away planet to showcase the Death Star's power.
 It also serves as Leia's Doomed Hometown.

 - Independence Day inverts the trope around by almost exclusively focusing on the U.S.A. getting reamed by the invading aliens, while the destruction across the globe is mostly just mentioned in passing.